bjnewman/edgewaterdatachallenge/README.md

 Next I focused on a few simple data cuts that highlight some easy to understand data.
 I explain the shortcomings of the limited analysis in the about section.

 Authored by Ben Newman

+See the code in action [live](https://edgewaternewman.herokuapp.com "on heroku" )